-A concern with the previous results is that they are based on repeated cross-section data.
-Over a decade, the changes in the participation rates of prime age workers used to estimate the previous models do not completely correspond to changes in participation of the same individuals for two reasons.
-First, if many workers respond to local labour demand shocks by moving to other regions, some of the changes in regional participation rates will reflect changes in the composition of the population across regions.
-This will be the case, in particular, if those who move are selected and more or less likely to be in the labour force.
+A concern with the previous results is that they are based on repeated cross-section data from the LFS.
+Over a decade, the changes in the participation rates of prime age workers used to estimate the previous models do not completely correspond to the changes in participation of the same individuals, for two reasons.
+First, if some workers respond to local labour demand shocks by moving across regions, some of the changes in participation rates will reflect changes in the composition of the population across regions.

-Second, the previous estimates were based on the population of prime age workers to avoid complications related with retirement and education decisions.
+Second, the previous estimates were based on the population of prime age workers to avoid complications related to retirement and education decisions.
 Obviously, the composition of our sample changes over time.
-Older cohorts exit the sample when they attain 55 years of age and new cohorts enter when they attain 25 years of age.
-As a result, changes in participation of prime age workers in the last decades also reflect cohort effects.
-An important issue for women is that recent cohorts might have a more open attitude with respect to participation in the labour market.
-Social norms might have changed towards more egalitarian gender roles as cultural values and attitudes with respect to the costs and benefits of participation evolved (Fernandez, 2013 ; Petrongolo and Olivetti, Forthcoming).
-While the inclusion of time by year fixed effects at the country level should absorb some of these cohort effects, there is also strong evidence that attitudes vary within countries (see e.g. Duranton et al., 2009).
-Another issue with the LFS results is that we cannot distinguish between the direct and indirect consequences of changes in male labour demand.
-The previous results can reflect both the response to direct income shocks such as the unemployment of the spouse, or indirect ones, such as lower expected incomes in the future.
-With panel data, we can control for the two channels simultaneously as we observe both variations in the economic status of the spouse over time and changes in economic opportunities for male in the local labour market.
+When they reach 55 years of age, older cohorts leave the sample, while younger cohorts enter when they reach 25 years of age.
+As a result, changes in the participation of prime age workers in the last decades also reflect cohort effects.
+This might be an important issue for women if attitudes with respect to participation in the labour market have evolved across cohorts.
+Social norms might have shifted towards more egalitarian gender roles as cultural values and attitudes evolved with respect to the costs and benefits of participation (Fernandez, 2013; Petrongolo and Olivetti, Forthcoming).
+While the inclusion of time-by-year fixed effects at the country level should absorb some of these cohort effects, a large literature reports that attitudes vary within countries (see, e.g., Duranton et al., 2009).

+Another issue is that the LFS data do not allow us to distinguish between the direct and indirect effects of changes in male labour demand.
+The previous evidence of increased participation among women in reaction to negative male labour demand shocks could reflect either a response to direct income shocks, such as the unemployment of the spouse, or a response to indirect shocks, such as lower expected incomes or higher unemployment risks.

-To deal with these issues, we exploit data from the SILC European panel data set from 2004-2013.
-This panel follows individuals over a period of four year and thus allows us to estimate worker fixed-effects models that identify the response of participation from individual trajectories and not from cross-cohort variations.
-Comparisons between estimates from the LFS and SILC samples are nevertheless complicated by the fact that Germany does not participate to the SILC panel, and that data for Greece is missing after 2008.
-Another difference is that the sample size is much smaller: fewer years are available in the sample, and the definitions of regions in the panel are more aggregated in most countries to preserve confidentiality.
+To investigate these questions, we exploit data from the SILC panel data from 2004-2013.
+This panel follows individuals over a period of four year and thus allows us to measure the participation response from individual trajectories and not cross-cohort variations.
+The panel provides richer information on labour force participation than the LFS because it contains a retrospective calendar indicating, for each month, whether the individual was employed, in the labour force or out of the labour force.
+Comparisons between estimates from the LFS and SILC samples are nevertheless complicated by the facts that Germany does not participate in the SILC panel and that data for Greece is missing after 2008.37 We estimate variants of the following model: